sroberts/sroberts.github.io/_posts/2014-05-13-using-robots-to-fight-bad-guys.md

 * **The Respond or Hear Method:** Hubot can listen for anyone mentioning a specific phrase (```robot.hear```) addressed to anyone, or wait to be addressed directly (```robot.respond```).
 In either case this is followed with a regular expression detailing what statement to listen for.
 Anything in ```()``` is saved and can be used in the method body.
 * **The Method Body:** This is where the bulk of the work happens.
 Call a 3rd party API, manipulate text, anything you can think of that you can do in CoffeeScript.
 In nearly every case the method body has one or more ```msg.send "Foo"``` statement, which has Hubot respond back to the chat.

-These are the simpliest requirements, but of course there are many optional patterns as well.
+These are the simplest requirements, but of course there are many optional patterns as well.
 CoffeeScript tends to be fairly simple, so the best way to pick things up is usually just browsing through open source scripts.

 ## My Setup
 I currently run two separate Hubots with different adapters and environments: